 - Lotsa Helping Hands and Caring Village help you coordinate and communicate with local helpers and the treatment team.
 These apps allow you to group message others to ask for help with transportation, meal delivery, errands, and companionship, and lets them provide feedback on how your person is doing.
 Caring Village also lets you store important documents and medication lists.

-- Savor Health provides meal delivery for cancer patients.
-At $300-$500 per week for two-three meals a day, it’s pricey, but the meals are tailored to each patient’s nutritional needs and personal preferences by an oncology dietitian.
-If your loved one is a low-income senior, Meals On Wheels can be an excellent resource for nutritious food, transportation, pet care, and medical equipment.
+- Companies such as Savor Health provides meal delivery for cancer patients, with meals tailored to each patient’s nutritional needs and personal preferences by an oncology dietitian.
+If your loved one is a senior, Meals On Wheels can be an excellent resource for nutritious food, transportation, pet care, and medical equipment.

 - If your person needs help with a complex medication regimen, an automated pill dispenser may provide the answer.
 These dispensers can be loaded with medications weekly or monthly and programmed to open and dispense drugs at a set day and time.